keshavshankar08/TCASL/README.md

 A lightweight Python library for integrating temporal contrast emulation and SDNN inference into your own projects.

 For setup and usage, see the [TCASLCore README](https://github.com/keshavshankar08/TCASL/blob/main/TCASLCore/README.md).

+### Dataset (HuggingFace)
+To access our custom dataset, see our [HuggingFace](https://huggingface.co/datasets/keshavshankar/TCASL) page for instructions!

 ## Known Limitations